Santa Fe New Mexico

 Centrally located in the Rocky Mountains of northern New Mexico, Santa Fe has attracted artists, hikers, seekers, skiers and writers to its temperate climates and abundant scenery.

-The nation’s second-oldest city and its oldest and highest-elevation state capital (2,200 meters above sea level), New Mexico’s oldest city retains a sophisticated feel – its Santa Fe Style.
+Founded in the early 1600s, Santa Fe is one of the oldest cities in the USA, as well as the oldest and highest-elevation state capital (2,200 meters above sea level).
+New Mexico’s oldest city retains a sophisticated feel – its Santa Fe style.

 Authentic Cultures Blended